 Storing Passwords in the Cloud

 Data that is stored on a computer is saved in a nice, controlled place.
 Data that is stored in a cloud, however, is spread out throughout the world.
-So, the real question is this: where is a safer place to store data?
+So, the real question is this: where is a safer place to store sensitive data like passwords?
 A local computer or on a server somewhere in the world?

 The truth of the matter is that all data that is cloud-based, just like local computer-based, has the same vulnerabilities, such as power outages, natural disasters, and criminal hacking.
 These systems can be weak, they can fall under phishing scams or even be attacked by viruses, which can put all data at risk.